Warhog76/OCR_P5_Blog/README.md

 This repository is based on OPENCLASSROOMS project for DEV PHP/SYMFONY certificate.

 For this project, we need to create a personal blog using PHP.
-For this time, no use of Wordpress, all the code will be done by hand.
+For this time, no use of WordPress, all the code will be done by hand.